pacoispaco/coral/notes.md

 species.
 A species with two subspecies in one list may be considered two different species in another list.

-For amateur ornothologists who want to keep track of which birds they've seen and who travel a lot, the current situation with names and name lists can be confusing!
+For amateur ornothologists who want to keep track of which birds they've seen, the current situation with names and name lists can be confusing!

 The main sources used in *Twitchspot taxonomy* are: